We hope so as the 55th Antigua Sailing Week will host its second edition of the Antigua Wingfoil Championship on April 25-26-27, 2024.

-Steady trade winds, crystal clear waters and an average temperature of 25°C are the building blocks for spectacular racing conditions!
+Steady trade winds, crystal clear waters and an average temperature of 25ยฐC are the building blocks for spectacular racing conditions!
 Come and enjoy 3 days full of smiles, camaraderie and most of all a lot of fun!

 Race where the big boats race, this is an event that you will want to check off your bucket list!
-We hope to welcome you to our slice of paradise in May!
+We hope to welcome you to our slice of paradise in April!

 Wingfoiling is on the rise!
 The sport has been gaining traction over the past year.
 It seems to sit somewhere between Kitefoiling and Windfoiling, it combines great aspects of these sports into something that feels completely new.